How to Paint a Fiberglass Boat for a Showroom Finish

 Fiberglass Painting Troubleshooting Guide

 It's always a good idea to mix a small test batch and apply it to a piece of scrap material first.
 This lets you double-check your flow and set times before you commit to the hull.
-And when you stir, do it gently!
-Whipping it up like you're making a milkshake will introduce air bubbles that will show up in your final coat.
+When you stir, do it gently.
+Whipping it up vigorously will introduce air bubbles that will show up in your final coat.

 Applying Multiple Thin Coats